State and Federal Government Agencies That Regulate Your Restaurant

 The ABC Department has the exclusive power to license and regulate the manufacture, importation, and sale of alcoholic beverages in California.
 It also has the authority to deny, suspend, or revoke any specific alcoholic beverage license.

-- Laws enforced/administered: Alcoholic Beverage Control Act, Alcoholic Beverage Tax Law, and various provisions of the California Penal Code, Health and Safety Code, and Vehicle Code.
+- Laws enforced and administered: Alcoholic Beverage Control Act, Alcoholic Beverage Tax Law, and various provisions of the California Penal Code, Health and Safety Code, and Vehicle Code.

-- Jurisdiction/coverage: All public establishments selling alcoholic beverages, including beer and wine.
+- Jurisdiction and coverage: All public establishments selling alcoholic beverages, including beer and wine.

-- Penalties/Enforcement: If ABC has evidence that a business has violated any laws of California through the use of its license, it can issue penalties.
-For example, ABC can suspend or revoke a business’s license, or seek injunctive relief.
-ABC can also initiate criminal or civil penalties through the local district attorney.
+- Enforcement and Penalties: If ABC has evidence that a business has violated any laws of California through the use of its license, it has discretion to issue penalties.
+Specifically, ABC can suspend or revoke a business’s license or seek injunctive relief.
+ABC can also concurrently initiate criminal proceedings through the local district attorney.